grafana/grafana/docs/sources/dashboards/variables/add-template-variables/index.md

 Examples of those that do include Prometheus, Loki, InfluxDB, and Elasticsearch.
 {{% /admonition %}}

+To create an ad hoc filter, follow these steps:

 1. [Enter general options](#enter-general-options).
-1. Under **Ad-hoc options**, select a target data source in **Data source** drop-down list.
+1. Under the **Ad-hoc options** section of the page, select a target data source in the **Data source** drop-down list.

    You can also click **Open advanced data source picker** to see more options, including adding a data source (Admins only).
    For more information about data sources, refer to [Add a data source](ref:add-a-data-source).

-1. (Optional) To provide the filter dimensions as comma-separated values (CSV), toggle the **Use static key dimensions** switch on and enter the values in the provided space.
+1. (Optional) To provide the filter dimensions as comma-separated values (CSV), toggle the **Use static key dimensions** switch on, and then enter the values in the space provided.
 1. Click **Save dashboard**.
-1. Enter and optional description of your dashboard changes, and then click **Save**.
+1. Enter an optional description of your dashboard changes, and then click **Save**.
 1. Click **Back to dashboard** and **Exit edit**.

 ### Create dashboard filters

-Ad hoc filters are one of the most complex and flexible variable options available.
-Instead of a regular list of variable options, this variable allows you to build a dashboard-wide ad hoc query.
+Once you've added an ad hoc filter in the dashboard settings, you can create key/value filter pairs on the dashboard.
 Filters you apply in this manner are applied to all panels on the dashboard.

-Once you've added an ad hoc filter in the dashboard settings, you can add label/value pairs to the filter.

 To create dashboard filters, follow these steps: